Dimension-free estimates on $l^2 (\mathbb{Z} ^d)$ for discrete dyadic maximal function over $l^1$ balls: small scales: Introduction

 where $| (t \cdot G) \cap \Z^d|$ is the number of elements of the set $(t \cdot G) \cap \Z^d$.
 Similarly as before we define $\mathcal{C}_p(d,G)>0$ to be the smallest number such that the following inequality

 holds for every $f \in l^p( \Z ^d)$.
 Using similar methods as in the continuous case one can show that for any $p \in (1, \infty]$ and any symmetric convex body we have $\mathcal{C}_p(d,G) < \infty$.

 What about dependency of $\mathcal{C}_p(d,G)$ on the dimension $d$?
 We can ask similar questions as in the continuous setup, yet it turns out that the situation is much more delicate.
-Indeed in \cite{cubes} it was shown that there exists a family of ellipsoids $E(d) \subseteq \mathbb{R}^d$, such that for each $p \in (1, \infty]$ there exists $C_p>0$ such that for every $d \in \N$ we have
+Indeed in \cite{cubes} the authors constructed a family of ellipsoids $E(d) \subseteq \mathbb{R}^d$, with the property that for each $p \in (1, \infty]$ there exists $C_p>0$ such that for every $d \in \N$ we have

-This is means that if we want to establish dimension-free estimates for $\mathcal{C}_p(d, G)$ we need to restrict ourselves to specific sets $G$, which contain more symmetries, one of the simpler options are $B^q$ balls.
+This means that if we want to establish dimension-free estimates for $\mathcal{C}_p(d, G)$ we need to restrict ourselves to specific sets $G$, which contain more symmetries; one of the simpler options are $B^q$ balls.
 Literature in the discrete setting is not as fruitful, nevertheless there are some papers and positive results in this regard, for example: \begin{itemize} \item In \cite{cubes} it was proved that for every $p \in ( \frac{3}{2}, \infty ]$ there exists a constant $C_p>0$ such that for every $d \in \N$ and every $f \in l^p(\Z ^d)$ we have

 This result is as strong as the ones in continuous case.
-Unfortunately in the case of sets $B^q$ for $q \neq \infty$ authors of papers \cite{cubes},\cite{Bourgain2020},\cite{Bq} could only obtain way weaker conclusions. \item In \cite{Bourgain2020} it was proved that for every $p \in [2, \infty)$ there exists $C_p>0$ such that for every $d \in \N$ and every $f \in l^p(\Z ^d)$ we have
+Unfortunately in the case of sets $B^q$ for $q \neq \infty$ authors of papers \cite{cubes}, \cite{Bourgain2020}, \cite{Bq} could only obtain way weaker conclusions. \item In \cite{Bourgain2020} it was proved that for every $p \in [2, \infty)$ there exists $C_p>0$ such that for every $d \in \N$ and every $f \in l^p(\Z ^d)$ we have

 where $\D= \{ 2^n: n \in \N \}.$ \item In \cite{Bq} by extending methods of \cite{Bourgain2020} it was proved that for any $q \in (2, \infty)$ and any $p \in [2, \infty)$ there exists constant $C(p,q)>0$ such that for every $d \in \N$ and every $f \in l^p(\Z ^d)$ we have